 Founded in 2018 in Pardes Hanna-Karkur by Rani Plaut, Chen Rosen, and Netanel Goldberg, the company has just 60 employees, including pilots, physicists, and software developers.

 Its company’s flagship model, AIR One, is a two-seat eVTOL that combines futuristic design and practical usability.
 It can fly for about one hour on a single charge, with a range of up to 100 km.
-Its payload capacity of 250 kg. and cargo bay of 70 cubic feet allow AIR One to handle up to two passengers.
+Its payload capacity of 250 kg. and cargo bay of 70 cubic feet allows AIR One to carry up to two passengers.

-Since 2023, AIR One has been participating in the US Air Force’s AFWERX Agility Prime program and has recently received an FAA experimental airworthiness certificate, enabling flight testing in America.
+Since 2023, AIR One has participated in the US Air Force’s AFWERX Agility Prime program and has recently received an FAA experimental airworthiness certificate, enabling flight testing in the US.

-AIR EV sees its platform as the “missing link” in aviation, adaptable for cargo, defense, agriculture, first responders, and logistics, as well as civilian use.
+AIR VEV sees its platform as the “missing link” in aviation, adaptable for cargo, defense, agriculture, first responders, logistics, and civilian use.

-Logistics has emerged as the most significant use case, and the Israel Air Force (IAF) and the IDF’s ground forces have already used the aircraft operationally, describing it as “an aerial Humvee.”
+The company said that logistics has emerged as the most significant use case, and the Israel Air Force and the IDF’s ground forces have already used the aircraft operationally, describing it as “an aerial Humvee.”

 “Imagine AIR One like a magic carpet moving over 200 kg. of supplies into contested areas for military or humanitarian cases,” Plaut said at the time.